-There will be two videos for a couple of the tracks also available and bonus tracks on the cd when it’s released.
-Check out the Music page for more details!
+There will be a couple of videos for a couple tracks also available next spring and bonus tracks on the cd* when it’s released.
+Check out the Music page for more details.

 Tuesday June 26th at 7 PM PST marks the premier of Season 1, Episode 8 of popular webseries Once You Leave by Austin filmmaker Nate Locklear, about the adventures of a young woman searching for her soul.
 Includes a few songs off the Sovereign album, check out the series and the music!

 Join the filmmakers and cast for a live Twitter chat online before and after the premiere at @OnceYouLeave and find out some behind the scenes deets you wouldn’t otherwise hear, see you there ;) Oh, and for those of you who need to know, make sure you tell your friends it’s a NSFW (Not Safe For Work) episode- it has some nudity and a lovemaking scene, might give your boss the impression you like that sort of stuff.

 Recent radio play: thanks to Joe Pszonek in Upper Montclair, NJ (RADIO NOWHERE WMSC 90.3FM Sundays 7-10 PM EST), Kellie Martin of Acoustic Pie Blog: All about Singer-Songwriters located at live365.com for including “Dido” on her Top 20 and iheartradio.com‘s new Discover and Uncover! feature of “Homeland”- thanks, DJs!

 - Upcoming release Heyday EP is set for March 22, get Pre-orders on Amazon MP3 store or iTunes (or drop by The Store over here )

 - Hpaay…oops!
 Happy New Year, everybody!
 Make sure to check out the last days of the New Year Sale over in The Store, ALL albums and songs for …. well, a song ;) xoxo